michael-milette/moodle-filter_filtercodes/README.md

 ---------------
 Features that we are considering adding to future releases include:
 * Finish unit testing script.
-* Add ability to access additional information from profile fields
+* Add ability to access additional information from profile fields.
-* Add ability to access information in custom profile fields
+* Add ability to access information in custom profile fields.
+* Add ability to insert profile picture.
 * Add ability to access course meta information.
 Example, teacher's name.
 * Add ability to list courses in the current course's category.
 * Add ability to list subcategories of the current category.
 * Add ability to define custom code blocks - useful for creating global content blocks that can be centrally updated.
 * Add the ability for {langx xx}{/langx} tag to supports blocks of text (using DIV), not just inline text (using SPAN).
-* Option to disable unused filters in order to optimize performance.
+* Option to disable unused or unwanted filters in order to optimize performance.
+* Create an Atto add-on to make it easier to insert FilterCodes tags.

 Let us know what is important to you and if you have any other suggestions.